qaware/cloud-native-explab/applications/DotnetHello/README.md

 The final command `ENTRYPOINT` specifies the command that should be run when the container is started (`docker run`).

 You can build the image with the command `docker build . -t dotnet-weather:latest` and run the container with `docker run -d -p 8080:8080 dotnet-weather:latest`.
+We need the flag `-p 8080:8080` to forward the port from the container to a local port, to be able to access the app from outside of the container.
-Further reference is in the [docs](https://docs.docker.com/engine/reference/commandline/docker/).
+Further reference is in the [docker documentation](https://docs.docker.com/engine/reference/commandline/docker/).

 ### Docker-compose